-The usual length of a post is 75 to 150 words but may go longer, depending on the topic or assignment instructions.
-Only if a passage is quoted within the student's own written response will APA be required.
+The usual length of a post is 75 to 150 words.
+Word count requirements may be dependent on the topic, assignment instructions, or level of the course.
+It is the responsibility of the student to be familiar with the requirements of their course.